rockerroller/auto1-code-challenge/README.md

 Where `curr_showing_cars` is the total of cars currently showing in the list, and the `total_cars` are the total considering all the filters.

 The point here is that is not possible to calculate the `total_cars` with the information that **Mock-Server** retrieves(`{ cars: [...], totalPageCount }`).
-We will have to consider that any page except the last have 10 cars, and will be always needed to make an extra request to the last page of a specific filter and count the size of the `cars` property.
+We will have to consider that any page except the last have 10 cars, and will always need to make an extra request to the last page of a specific filter and count the size of the `cars` property.

-For example  _(pseudocode)_:
+The below piece of _pseudocode_ shows how would be the calc:
 ```javascript
 ((totalPageCount - 1) * qttCars) + (qttCarsLastPage);
 ```